When To Throw Away Skincare Products

 *For the record, there’s quite a significant difference between use by dates, sell by dates and best before dates.

 A use by date signifies the date by which a food or drink needs to be consumed by.
 They’re usually used on highly perishable items such as meat, fish and dairy products.
 These guys need to be listened to, as eating meat or drinking milk past its use by date could signal big trouble for you.

 Best before dates on the other hand, are just a guide that lets you know when a food is at its freshest.
 They’re mainly used on fresh and frozen fruits and vegetables and dried and tinned foods.

 Consuming these types of foods past their best before date is generally considered ok, as long as they pass the visual and sniff tests.
 If they look mouldy or slimy or they have an off smell, avoid them.
 But if a cabbage is a bit baggy or a carrot has a dodgy end you can cut off, they’re good to go.

 Sell by dates are pretty useless to us as consumers and as such, their use is dying out.
 They’re meant for use by shop and supermarket staff to know when to remove them from the shelves for sale.

 See?
 We’re a wealth of information here at Sönd, and not just on skin and skin care products!
-We’ll see you next week for more fascinating and useful information…
+We’ll see you next time for more fascinating and useful information…

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.